On This Page

-You’ve made your first appointment with a therapist at a local agency or on an online platform.
-Maybe you only have to wait a few days for your first session, or maybe you have to wait for several weeks.
-Either way, you want to make sure you show up ready to get as much out of therapy as possible.
+You’ve taken a major step and made your first appointment with a therapist.
+Maybe you only have to wait a few days for your first session, or maybe you have to wait a few weeks, but you probably have to wait at least a little while.

 On This Page